Crypto-Chemistry/walletmon/README.md

 `docker-compose build --no-cache`

 Run the application (It acts as a one-shot similar to Restake.
-To configure it as a repeated service, see the section on Configuring a WalletMon Service)
+To configure it as a repeated service, see [Configuring a WalletMon Service](#configuring-a-walletmon-service))

 `docker-compose run --rm walletmon`